Prescriptions

 Preferred routes for ordering prescriptions (These ensure there is a clear audit trail and we can turnaround your prescription request in a more timely manner.)

-- NHS App - The quickest and easiest way to get your medication is to sign up to the NHS App.
-Available in the App store (Apple or Android).
+1. NHS App - The quickest and easiest way to get your medication is to sign up to the NHS App which is available in the App store (Apple or Android).
 It’s easy to use and you can order medication quickly and see when it has been approved by a GP.
 For more information and instructions on setting up the NHS App go to nhs.uk/nhsapp.
 The NHS App also allows you to obtain an NHS COVID pass, obtain confirmation of the dates of your COVID vaccinations, obtain confirmation of upcoming appointments, some details of your GP health care record such as blood test results, other immunisations and medications.
 This ensures there is a clear audit trail and we can turnaround your prescription request in a timelier manner.

 Other routes for ordering prescriptions

-- Via email directly to the Prescribing Hub at tyntesfield.prescribing@nhs.net – please provide your name, date of birth, address and specify which medication you are requesting and where you would like your prescription to be sent/left for you to collect.
-Please do not use this method for urgent requests
+1. Via email directly to the Prescribing Hub at tyntesfield.prescribing@nhs.net – please provide your name, date of birth, address and specify which medication you are requesting and where you would like your prescription to be sent/left for you to collect.
+Please do not use this method for urgent requests.

-- In person at the Surgery – you can either drop in your completed prescription counterfoil (the right-hand side of your prescription) or pick up a prescription ordering slip from the reception desk
+2. In person at the Surgery – you can either drop in your completed prescription counterfoil (the right-hand side of your prescription) or pick up a prescription ordering slip from the reception desk.

 All prescriptions requests have to be approved by a Doctor.
 This can take a little time as the doctors have other tasks to do in the surgery.
 As a consequence the prescribing hub will require 4 working days to process all prescription requests.